bistro-its-berkeley/BISTRO-Starter-Kit/docs/Technical-starter-kit.md

 To be able to optimize the transportation system of Sious Faux, you will need to test some different input-policies  by running an agent-based simulation with the BEAM simulator.
-This Technical Starter Kit gives you the steps for installing BEAM and understanding where the inputs and outputs of the simulation are stored.
+This Technical Starter Kit gives you the steps for installing BEAM and understanding what the inputs and outputs of the simulation are and where they are stored.

 # Installing BEAM